MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 For more information, see [Microsoft Defender for Cloud Apps Conditional Access app control](proxy-intro-aad.md) and [In-browser protection with Microsoft Edge for Business (Preview)](in-browser-protection.md).

+### Second sign-in (also known as 'second login')

+Some applications have more than one deep link to sign in.
+Unless you define the sign-in links in the app settings, users might be redirected to an unrecognized page when they sign in, blocking their access.

+The integration between IdPs such as Microsoft Entra ID is based on intercepting an app sign-in and redirecting it.
+This means that browser sign-ins can't be controlled directly without triggering a second sign-in.
+To trigger a second sign-in, we need to employ a second sign-in URL specifically for that purpose.

+If the app uses a nonce, the second sign-in might be transparent to users, or they are prompted to sign-in again.

+If it isn't transparent to the end user, add the second sign-in URL to the app settings:

+Go to 'settings''Cloud apps''connected apps''Conditional Access App Control Apps'

+Select the relevant app and then select the three dots.

+Select **Edit app\Advanced login configuration**.

+Add the second sign-in URL as mentioned in the error page.

+If you're confident the app doesn't use a nonce, you can disable this by editing the apps settings as described in [Slow sign-ins](/defender-cloud-apps/troubleshooting-proxy).

 ### Record a session

 You may want to help the root cause analysis of a problem by sending a session recording to Microsoft support engineers.
 Use the **Admin View** toolbar to record your session.